2016 FIFA Extraordinary Congress: Background

 Amid a major corruption scandal at FIFA, incumbent Sepp Blatter was re-elected to a fifth term as FIFA President during the 65th FIFA Congress on 29 May 2015, defeating Prince Ali bin Hussein of Jordan.
 On 2 June, Blatter announced his intent to resign, remaining in office until an extraordinary FIFA Congress convened and elected a new president.
 An extraordinary congress was set for 26 February 2016 by the FIFA Executive Committee in July, who also announced the deadlines for candidates and other necessary procedures.

 Reform package

 A "landmark" reform package was overwhelmingly approved during the first part of the session by 179 of 207 members.
 Among the promised tenants is the dissolution of the Executive Committee, to be replaced by a larger FIFA Council selected by regional confederations, as well as imposed term limits on executive offices such as the presidency.

 Presidential election

 Candidates

-The deadline for candidates to formally present their nominations, with support of at least of five national federations, was 26 October 2015, 23:59 CET (22:59 GMT).
+The deadline for candidates to formally present their nominations, with support of at least five national federations, was 26 October 2015, 23:59 CET (22:59 GMT).

 Sepp Blatter was also a likely candidate, despite him saying that "I will not be a candidate for the election in 2016."
 Blatter previously said that he is "not resigning" before the announcement of the election date.

 On 28 October 2015, FIFA announced the names of the seven candidates to replace Sepp Blatter as its president.